rkm-ravi94/awesome-devops-interview/aws.md

 #### Question: Explain the different storage classes in Amazon S3 and their use cases.
 **Answer:**
-Standard: General-purpose storage for frequently accessed data.
+* Standard: General-purpose storage for frequently accessed data.
-Infrequent Access (IA): For less frequently accessed data but requires rapid access when needed.
+* Infrequent Access (IA): For less frequently accessed data but requires rapid access when needed.
-Glacier: For long-term archival storage with retrieval times of minutes to hours.
+* Glacier: For long-term archival storage with retrieval times of minutes to hours.

 #### Question: What is AWS IAM?
 Explain IAM Roles and Policies.
 **Answer:**
-IAM (Identity and Access Management): It's used to control access to AWS services and resources.<br>
+* IAM (Identity and Access Management): It's used to control access to AWS services and resources.<br>
-IAM Roles: Define a set of permissions for making AWS service requests.
+* IAM Roles: Define a set of permissions for making AWS service requests.
 They're used to grant specific permissions to entities that you trust.<br>
-IAM Policies: These are documents that define permissions.
+* IAM Policies: These are documents that define permissions.
 They specify what actions are allowed or denied and on what resources.

 #### Question: Describe AWS RDS and its benefits.
 **Answer:**
-Amazon RDS (Relational Database Service): It's a managed database service that makes it easy to set up, operate, and scale a relational database in the cloud.
+* Amazon RDS (Relational Database Service): It's a managed database service that makes it easy to set up, operate, and scale a relational database in the cloud.
 It supports various engines like MySQL, PostgreSQL, Oracle, and SQL Server.
-Benefits: Automated backups, scaling, patches, and high availability are some advantages of RDS.
+* Benefits: Automated backups, scaling, patches, and high availability are some advantages of RDS.

 #### Question: Explain the concept of VPC (Virtual Private Cloud) in AWS.
-**Answer:**
+**Answer:**<br>
-VPC: Imagine a VPC as your own virtual space in the cloud.
+**VPC:** Imagine a VPC as your own virtual space in the cloud.
 It's like your personal office building in a city full of skyscrapers.
 Your VPC is where you control your network, your own space with its own address and security.
 You decide who can come in, what rooms they can access, and how they move around.
 It's a virtual network dedicated to your AWS account.
 It allows you to select your IP address range, create subnets, and configure route tables and network gateways.
 VPC provides isolation and control over your network environment.

 #### Question: What is CloudFormation in AWS?
-**Answer:**
+**Answer:** <br>
 AWS CloudFormation: It's a service that helps model and set up your AWS resources using templates.
 It allows you to describe and provision all the infrastructure resources in your cloud environment.

 #### Question: Explain the difference between AWS ECS and AWS EKS.
 **Answer:**
-ECS (Elastic Container Service): It's a container management service for Docker containers, offering simplicity and native integration with other AWS services.<br>
+* ECS (Elastic Container Service): It's a container management service for Docker containers, offering simplicity and native integration with other AWS services.<br>
-EKS (Elastic Kubernetes Service): It's a managed Kubernetes service offering open-source flexibility and scalability with less AWS-specific functionality.
+* EKS (Elastic Kubernetes Service): It's a managed Kubernetes service offering open-source flexibility and scalability with less AWS-specific functionality.

 #### Question: What is AWS Lambda Layers?
-**Answer:**
+**Answer:**<br>
 Lambda Layers: These allow you to centrally manage common code and data shared across multiple Lambda functions.
 Layers are useful for shared libraries, custom runtimes, and dependencies.

 #### Question: How does AWS KMS (Key Management Service) work?
-**Answer:**
+**Answer:**<br>
 AWS KMS: It's a service for managing cryptographic keys.
 It uses Hardware Security Modules (HSM) to protect your keys and offers secure key creation, storage, and management.

 #### Question: Explain AWS Redshift and its use cases.
-**Answer:**
+**Answer:**<br>
 AWS Redshift: It's a fully managed, petabyte-scale data warehouse service.
 It's optimized for querying large datasets and is suitable for analytics, reporting, and business intelligence.

 #### Question: Describe AWS Direct Connect and its benefits.
-**Answer:**
+**Answer:**<br>
 AWS Direct Connect: It's a dedicated network connection from on-premises networks to AWS.
 It's used to reduce network costs, increase bandwidth throughput, and provide a consistent network experience.
-These questions and answers span various AWS services, focusing on understanding, features, and use cases, catering to different experience levels within AWS.

 #### Question: What is CloudWatch in AWS and how is it utilized?